DomainGroupOSS/ml-recsys-tools/README.md

 * #### Additional recommender models:
     * ##### Similarity based:
         * cooccurence (items, users)
-        * generic similarity based (can be used for with external features)
+        * generic similarity based (can be used with external features)

 * #### Ensembles:
     * subdivision based (multiple recommenders each on subset of data - e.g. geographical region):